mutuadavid93/JSfunctions/README.md

-# JSfunctions. ## Masterly to javascript functions
+# JSfunctions.
+Masterly on javascript functions.
+Including module creation and chaining.